mosull20/dark-side-ms3/TESTING.md

 ___
 ### Lighthouse Testing

-After inital lighthouse testing, I implmented some recommendations to improve scores -
+After inital lighthouse testing, I implemented some recommendations to improve scores -
 * Added `rel="opener"` to improve security and performance when opening external links (added to social media links in footer).
 * Added a `title` attribute to improve accessibility for the social media links that display icons only.
 * Changed the input field label text to a darker shade on 'add review' form to improve accessibility as recommended.
 However, the accessbility score is still less than I would like as while lighthouse shows the select dropdown as not having a label for, I do have a label associated with this.
 * The performance score on mobile size for each of the review pages was disappointing low around the 72% mark.
-The amin cause of poor performance at this size was the user uploaded images being served simply as user entered urls.
+The main cause of poor performance at this size was the user uploaded images being served simply as user entered urls.
 After looking into ways to improve on this, I would in the future look into using a better method of serving these images, eg. by using a package such as Imagemagick or a service such as Cloudinary.
 Further study on these is required outside the time contraints of the project.

 **Lighthouse results:**
 * Home page - desktop & mobile